 Choose Texas Power logo

-How to Switch Energy Providers
+How To Switch Energy Providers in Texas

-Author: Luke Daugherty / Editor: Hannah WhatleyUpdated: April 15, 2026
+Author: Dominique Coury / Editor: Hannah WhatleyUpdated: April 18, 2026

 At Choose Texas Power, we aim to provide consistent, reliable information about energy plans.
 Our partners do not direct our editorial content, though we may reference their products in our posts.
 Read about how we make money to learn more.